Bunny Man: Origin

 Fairfax County Public Library Historian-Archivist Brian A. Conley extensively researched the Bunny Man legend.
 He has located two incidents of a man in a rabbit costume threatening people with an axe.
 The vandalism reports occurred ten days apart in 1970 in Burke, Virginia.

 The first incident was reported on the evening of October 19, 1970, by U.S. Air Force Academy Cadet Robert Bennett and his fiancée, who were visiting relatives on Guinea Road in Burke.
 Around midnight, while returning from a football game, they reportedly parked their car in a field on Guinea Road to "visit an Uncle who lived across the street from where the car was parked".
 As they sat in the front seat with the motor running, they noticed something moving outside the rear window.
 Moments later, a "man dressed in a white suit with long bunny ears" ran out from the nearby bushes and began shouting "You're on private property and I have your tag number."

 The man then threw a hatchet through the passenger-side window of the vehicle before running away.
-Bennett and his Fiancée fled the scene.
-Both were uninjured.
-With the hatchet that was thrown remaining among the floorboards inside the vehicle.
+Bennett and his fiancée fled the scene uninjured, the hatchet still lying on the floorboard of their car.

-Local police obtained the hatchet and examined, but with no other clues or leads, the hatchet was returned to Bennett.
-An investigation was launched but with no leads, it was eventually closed.

-When the police requested a description of the man, Bennett insisted he was wearing a white suit with long bunny ears.
+When local police requested a description of the man, Bennett insisted he was wearing a white suit with long bunny ears.
 However, Bennett's fiancée contested their assailant did not have bunny ears on his head, but was wearing a white capirote of some sort.
 They both remembered seeing his face clearly, but in the darkness, they could not determine his race.

+Police also obtained and examined the hatchet, but with no supporting clues or leads, ultimately returned it to Bennett.
+The investigation yielded nothing further, and the case was eventually closed altogether.